5brian/bluesky-extras/README.md

 # bluesky-extras

-chrome extension to display DID tools in bsky.app
+chrome extension to display a profile's DID tools in bsky.app

 ## dev

 1. clone: